-The Controlled Substance Act regulates how drugs are administered and whether they are legal to possess and sell.
+The Controlled Substance Act (CSA) controls the distribution, use, possession, importation, and manufacture of certain substances based on medical use, potential for abuse, and safety.
 This guide outlines where tramadol, an opioid pain medication, falls under the Controlled Substances Act.

 - Tramadol’s classification as a schedule IV drug has been contested owing to concerns that the medication’s opioid content increases the risk of abuse, addiction, and overdose.